TAG Helps Healthcare Providers with Procure-to-Pay Consulting and Process Optimization

-Serving more than 1,000 hospitals and health systems, TAG Inc. offers its clients process optimization and consulting services that go beyond a standard recovery audit.
+Serving more than 1,000 hospitals and health systems, TAG Inc. offers its clients process optimization and consulting services that it says go beyond a standard recovery audit.
 The Chesterfield, Mo.-based firm focuses on helping healthcare systems save money by taking them beyond a standard accounts payable and supply chain recovery audit with its procure-to-pay (P2P) consulting and process optimization services.

 Founded in 1988 by Weiss, TAG delivers supply chain and financial process optimization to healthcare providers through deep analytics, expert insight and operational and organizational transformation.
-Its processes turn audit analysis into a vehicle that fuels long-term growth.

 Operating strictly in the healthcare industry, TAG’s services aim to improve the business processes of multifaceted health systems nationwide.